40 Halloween Face Paint Ideas That Are Simple and Fun

 Cat face paint

 The feline look is purr-fect for Halloween.
 (We couldn’t resist!)
 Creating a cat-makeup look easy and fun to recreate yourself at home: simply shadow the tip of the nose with black eyeshadow, and use eyeliner or black paint to create whiskers.
 Become a matching duo with your feline with these cat Halloween costumes.

 Cheetah face paint

-Get a cheetah look thanks to simple—but visually stunning—makeup including gold lips, gold highlight dotted onto the forehead, and black eyeliner to create whiskers on cheeks.
+Get a cheetah look thanks to simple—but visually stunning—makeup, including gold lips, gold highlight dotted onto the forehead and black eyeliner to create whiskers on cheeks.
 Finish with shimmery metallic black eyeshadow.
-Check out these last-minute Halloween costumes that might spark your next look.
+If you’re looking for a humorous getup, check out these punny Halloween costumes.